 You might first think that Lent is just about giving up junk food or vowing yet again to create healthy habits in your life, but I’ve come to discover a much deeper (and more powerful) purpose behind this weeks leading up to Easter.
 I invite you to read on, and see if the Lord might be stirring in your own heart as this Lenten season begins.
-Perhaps this prayer will echo the own prayers on your heart, and perhaps this season will be one you come to appreciate in new ways, too.
+Perhaps these Lenten p will echo the own prayers on your heart, and perhaps this season will be one you come to appreciate in new ways, too.

 I opened the devotional Bread and Wine: Readings for Lent and Easter this morning and read a quote that struck me:

 “Lent is the season in which we ought to be surprised by joy.
 Our self-sacrifices serve no purpose unless, by laying aside this or that desire, we are able to focus on our heart’s deepest longing: unity with Christ.
 In him-- in his suffering and death, his resurrection and triumph, we find our truest joy.”

 That, to me, is what Lent is all about.
 Being surprised by joy.
 Sacrificing our selves as we focus on greater intimacy and unity with Christ.
 Finding our truest joy in Jesus alone.

 Thank you for the gift of this season.
 Thank you for knowing our hearts and our need for rhythms in our lives, and for drawing us into a deeper communion with you throughout the coming 40 days.